codeup-germain/capstone/README.md

 # Given More Time/ Next steps
 [(Back to top)](#table-of-contents)
 <!-- LET THEM KNOW WHAT YOU WISH YOU COULD HAVE DONE-->
+- Make a live dashboard that updates every 5 minutes updating the chances of winning.
 # Recreate This Project
 [(Back to top)](#table-of-contents)
 <!-- How can they do what you do?-->